Similajau-Kuala Nyalau Coastline IMMA

 Criterion A – Species or Population Vulnerability

 Finless porpoises and Irrawaddy dolphins are both species known to be restricted to nearshore coastal waters throughout their ranges, which in both cases are limited to Southeast Asia.
-Irrawaddy dolphins have recently been re-assessed as Endangered on the IUCN Red List of Threatened Species (Minton et al. 2017), and the assessment points out that the locally occurring population in Similajau to Kuala Nyalau represents one of the very few entirely coastal as opposed to riverine or estuarine ecotypes of Irrawaddy dolphins to have been studied in detail.
+Irrawaddy dolphins have been assessed as Endangered on the IUCN Red List of Threatened Species (Minton et al. 2017), and the assessment points out that the locally occurring population in Similajau to Kuala Nyalau represents one of the very few entirely coastal, as opposed to riverine or estuarine ecotypes, of Irrawaddy dolphins to have been studied in detail.
 Their distribution is always within the 10 m contour line suggesting an obligatory nearshore distribution (Peter et al. 2017).
 The introduction of oil palm plantations and a large-scale industrial park is likely to have significant impacts on the water quality and level of human activity in the area’s nearshore waters.
 Fishing activities are likely to become more intense in the area around and to the north of the fishing village as the waters around the industrial park are occupied by a jetty and deep-water port as well as high levels of industrial vessel traffic.
 As of 2017 four strandings had been reported in the fishing village, two of which were attributed to fisheries bycatch.
-16% (n=4.8) of fishermen interviewed in the village reported having been involved in an incident of bycatch in the past seven years and the Irrawaddy dolphins and humpback dolphins were the species most commonly bycaught.
+Sixteen percent (n=4.8) of fishermen interviewed in the village reported having been involved in an incident of bycatch in the past seven years and the Irrawaddy dolphins and humpback dolphins were the species most commonly bycaught.
 As fishing and coastal development continue to expand, the 25 km long national park may serve as a small refuge for coastal cetaceans.

 Criterion B: Distribution and Abundance